Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Proposed Method

 Now, let us consider the measurement-constrained setting.
-Recall that we are accessible to a very large dataset $D = \{X_i,\bZ_i\}_{i=1}^n$ with $n$ i.i.d. samples, where the outcome $Y_i$ is unavailable.
-We seek to sample $N\ll n$ data points (on average) from the dataset $D$ and collect their outcomes to construct an estimator of $\btheta^*$.
+Recall that we observe a very large unlabeled dataset $D = \{X_i,\bZ_i\}_{i=1}^n$ with $n$ i.i.d. samples, where the outcome $Y_i$ is unavailable.
+We seek to sample $N\ll n$ data points (on average) from the dataset $D$ and collect their outcomes to construct an optimal estimator of $\btheta^*$.

-We introduce a binary random variable $R_i$ to represent whether the data point $(X_i,\bZ_i)$ is sampled or not, where $R_i=1$ if $(X_i,\bZ_i)$ is sampled and $R_i=0$ otherwise.
-Now, we introduce our active subsampling approach as outlined in Algorithm~\ref{algoK}.
+We introduce a binary random variable $R_i$ with $R_i=1$ if $(X_i,\bZ_i)$ is sampled and $R_i=0$ otherwise.
+Our active subsampling approach is outlined in Algorithm~\ref{algoK}.
 The algorithm runs for a total of $K$ iterations, where $K$ is to be specified later on.
-To ensure that the data distribution during each iteration remains consistent with the original data $D$, we randomly divide $D$ into $K$ batches $D_1, \cdots, D_K$ with equal size $n/K$.
+To keep the data distribution during each iteration identical to the original data $D$, we randomly divide $D$ into $K$ batches $D_1, \cdots, D_K$ with equal size $n/K$.
 In the first iteration, since there is no prior information on $\btheta^*$, we uniformly sample data from $D_1$ with probability $0<c_{n,1}<1$.
 That is, for each $(X_i, \bZ_i) \in D_1$, $R_i$ is generated independently with probability

 where $N_1$ is the expected number of data points sampled in the first iteration.
 Given the sampled dataset $D_1^*=\{X_{i}, \bZ_{i}, Y_{i}\}_{R_i=1}$, we then minimize the regularized smoothed empirical risk function to obtain